Training for the Outdoors, Simplified

 There are a lot of ways to program for strength.
 There isn't only one way but there are underlying principles that need to present to get stronger.
 At its foundation, you need to create enough stress to elicit a response.
 This will usually mean increasing load and pushing the reps until you are close to failure.
 Light loads done for high reps (over 20) will do a good job of improving muscular endurance but won't increase maximal strength by the same degree.

 The strength potential has two main components, muscular and neurological.
 You can either build bigger muscles or get the muscles you have to fire more efficiently.
 Depending on the activity you want to improve then it may be a case of trying to improve your power to weight ratio.
 For rock climbing a bit of extra muscle can make you stronger but too much means you will be too heavy to maximize your performance.

-When creating a training program it should include the following movements patterns.
-While I have been using exercises from these categories for a long time in my programming, I stole the list from Dr. John Rusin as he summarizes the main human movement patterns in an easy to understand way.
+When creating a training program it should include the following movement patterns.
+While I have been using exercises from these categories for a long time in my programming, I stole the list from Dr. John Rusin as he summarizes the main human movement patterns in an easy-to-understand way.

 Breakdown of the Movement Patterns

 This is using your upper body to push weights or yourself from a bent arm position to a straight arm.

 Prime movers: Chest, shoulders, triceps,

 Secondary muscles: Abdominals, obliques, traps